WallStreetMojo

 Balance Sheet Reconciliation

-There are two types of formats in which a balance sheet can be prepared.
-One is the horizontal format or called the T-format, and the other format is the Vertical Format.
-The contents in both the format are, however, the same.
-It is only the way it gets presented is different.
-Presently the vertical format is widely being in use.
+There are two formats in which a balance sheet can be prepared.
+One is the horizontal format, called the T-format, and the other format is the Vertical Format.
+Presently the vertical format is widely in use.
+The contents in both formats are, however, the same.
+It is only the way it gets presented that is different.

-The components of the balance sheet comprise data, which would either increase or decrease revenue.
+The balance sheet components of the balance sheet comprise data, which would either increase or decrease revenue.
 Hence many of these would have already been computed.
-In contrast, the preparation on income and expense / Profit and Loss statements, and a few would be carried forward from the previous year’s balances shall merely have the final balances available in these accounts.
+In contrast, the preparation of income and expense / Profit and Loss statements, and a few that would be carried forward from the previous year's balances shall merely have the final balances available in these accounts.

 Ideally, a balance sheet would have the following components:- “Assets, Liabilities, and Owner’s Equity.”

-• Assets are items that would likely increase or generate revenue for the company—examples: cash, receivables, inventory, prepaid expenses, and fixed assets, etc.
+• Assets are items that would likely increase or generate revenue for the company: cash, receivables, inventory, prepaid expenses, and fixed assets, etc.

-• Liabilities are items which would likely decrease the revenue for the company.
+• Liabilities are items that would likely decrease the revenue for the company.
 Examples: Debts, accounts payable, payroll and taxes payable, notes payable, deferred revenue, and customer deposits, etc.

 • There is no such formula to calculate the balance sheet as it is a statement to match the total liabilities with total assets.
 However, this can be represented in the following form:- Assets + Owners Equity = Liabilities.